 Final examination and diagnosis (5 minutes)

-After all the tests have been carried out the doctor will carry out a final examination and depending on the results you will be guided to the speciality clinics.
+After all the tests have been carried out the doctor will carry out a final examination and depending on the results you will be guided to the specialty clinics.